zapalagrzegorz/app-academy-open/II-ruby-9-algorithms-complexity-5-windowed-range/readme.md

 ## Phase 2: MyQueue

 Since the window only moves one index at a time, it would be nicer to represent it as a queue.
-Every time we move the window, we could enqueue the next element and dequeue the last element.
-This would allow us to avoid using Array#slice, so that we can traverse the array in constant time.
+Every time we move the window, we could enqueue the next element and dequeue the last element. **This would allow us to avoid using Array#slice, so that we can traverse the array in constant time.** (? skoro unshift też trwa O(n), to samo z siebie nie jest rozwiązaniem)

 A queue is a simple abstract linear data structure where elements are stored in order and can be added or removed one at a time.
 A queue follows first in, first out (FIFO).
 Unlike Ruby's Array data structure, most Queue implementations do not expose methods to slice or sort the data, or to find a specific element.
 The basic operations are: